evmts/tevm-monorepo/packages/actions-types/docs/type-aliases/EthGetBlockByHashParams.md

 > **EthGetBlockByHashParams**: `object`

-JSON-RPC request for `eth_getBlockByHash` procedure
+Based on the JSON-RPC request for `eth_getBlockByHash` procedure

 ## Type declaration